SonarSource/sonar-plugin-api/README.md

 ```

 You can find it in [maven central](https://mvnrepository.com/artifact/org.sonarsource.api.plugin/sonar-plugin-api).
-Also note that the version no longer follows SonarQube's versions.
+Also note that the version no longer follows SonarQube Server's versions.
 The `sonar-plugin-api` is now released separately.

 ## Changelogs